 You have to apply online.
-To do this, you have to register in the DAAD portal.
-Select first the Call for Applications for your chosen scholarship programme and then the tab "Application portal" in the scholarship database (www.funding-guide.de).
+In order to do this, you have to register in the DAAD portal.
+First you have to select the Call for Applications for your chosen scholarship programme and then the tab "Application portal" in the scholarship database (www.funding-guide.de).
 Please note that this tab is only visible in the period in which it is possible to apply for this scholarship programme or when the DAAD portal is open for applications.